|Born||Kudakwashe Regimond Tagwirei|

 Large foreign currency allocation per month

-Christopher Mutsvangwa alleged that Kudakwashe Tagwirei received the bulk of the foreign currency allocations from the Reserve Bank of Zimbabwe yet he does not earn any forex himself.
+In October 2018 Christopher Mutsvangwa alleged that Kudakwashe Tagwirei received the bulk of the foreign currency allocations from the Reserve Bank of Zimbabwe yet he does not earn any forex himself.
 Mutsvangwa said that Tagwirei’s business takes away money from the people who earn the actual foreign currency such as tobacco farmers and gold panners.

 Kudakwashe Tagwirei’s father Phineas Tagwirei passed away in 2018.
 He succumbed to prostate cancer at Trauma Centre in Borrowdale.
 His father's death halted government business as virtually all ministers abandoned their workstations to attend his burial.
 Emmerson Mnangagwa and Constantino Chiwenga also attended the funeral.